symfony-cmf/symfony-cmf-docs/book/installation.rst

     $ php app/console doctrine:phpcr:repository:init
     $ php app/console doctrine:phpcr:fixtures:load

-This will create a file called ``app.sqlite`` inside your app folder, containing the database content.
+The first command will create a file called ``app.sqlite`` inside your app folder, containing the database content.
+The two commands after it will setup PHPCR and the final command will load some fixtures, so you can access the Standard Edition using a web server.

 The project should now be accessible on your web server.
 If you have PHP 5.4 installed you can alternatively use the PHP internal web server: